 At Oaxaca Cultural Navigator LLC we are committed to creating extraordinary learning adventures for inquisitive people who want to explore the environment and what they are personally capable of creating.
 We develop programs that are stimulating, fun, educational, and leave a small footprint.

-We believe by connecting you with Mexico through the arts, you will have a greater appreciation for her people and the culture.
-Our goal is to give you a memorable, satisfying and authentic experience.
+We believe that by connecting you with Mexico through her arts and artisanry, you will have a greater appreciation for her people and the culture.
+Our goal is to give you a memorable, satisfying and intimate experience.

 What we stand for:

 - Understanding and respecting indigenous culture + traditions

 - Nurturing local women and youth by awarding workshop scholarships

 - Creating cross-cultural understanding

 - Practicing socially committed and culturally competent tourism

 - Immersion experiences to connect with local individuals and families